ClickHouse/ClickHouse/docs/en/operations/system_tables.md

 - `element_count` (UInt64) — The number of items stored in the dictionary.
 - `load_factor` (Float64) — The percentage filled in the dictionary (for a hashed dictionary, the percentage filled in the hash table).
 - `creation_time` (DateTime) — The time when the dictionary was created or last successfully reloaded.
-- `last_exception` (String) — Text of the error that occurs when creating or reloading the dictionary if the dictionary couldn't be created.
+- `last_exception` (String) — Text of the error that occurs when creating or reloading the dictionary if the dictionary couldn’t be created.
 - `source` (String) — Text describing the data source for the dictionary.

 Note that the amount of memory used by the dictionary is not proportional to the number of items stored in it.
 So for flat and cached dictionaries, all the memory cells are pre-assigned, regardless of how full the dictionary actually is.